 - Complete focussing then glance at the ERF image once again.
 There is your overview of the whole scene as seen through the camera’s lens and sensor.
 Get used to relating it to the slightly parallaxed scene through the OVF and to what you see with your still open left eye.

-If this is bit too much information right now, I am hoping that Rico Pfirstinger’s coming new book on the X-Pro2 will tell you everything that you need to know.
+If this is bit too much information right now, I am hoping that Rico Pfirstinger’s book on the X-Pro2 will tell you everything that you need to know.

 My rangefinders taught me to keep both eyes wide open years ago, processing the images coming through each as if projected side-by-side onto a screen in the movie theatre in my mind, or superimposed on each other at will.
 That skill gave me a whole new way of seeing well beyond the monocular vision of the SLRs of the time.
 Call it enhanced 3D binocular vision, if you like.